rockyessel/appUploads/README.md

 SVG link returning HTML elements: One specific challenge we faced was Appwrite's SVG link returning an HTML element instead of an image.
 However, we were able to overcome this challenge by implementing clear code logic to handle the SVG files appropriately.
 This solution ensured that SVG files are displayed as images within our platform.

-Time constraints: Time is a valuable resource, and we understand the limitations it can impose.
+**Time constraints**: Time is a valuable resource, and we understand the limitations it can impose.
 Despite facing time constraints due to a demanding schedule, we dedicated a significant portion of our daily hours to developing this platform.
 Balancing work commitments with development allowed us to allocate approximately five hours each day for the past three weeks.
 However, unforeseen internal problems eventually consumed our remaining development time, leading to a tight schedule during the submission phase.

 Lack of collaboration: Collaboration is often beneficial when working on a project of this magnitude.
 However, we encountered the challenge of not having additional team members willing to contribute to the development process.
 As a result, we took on the task of programming the entire platform from scratch independently.
 This required determination, perseverance, and the ability to handle the full scope of the project ourselves.